christopher-william/capstone-q3-sunrn/README.md

   "phone": "USER PHONE",
   "month_energy": 150, // USER ENERGY IN THE MONTH
   "month_value": 120, // USER ENERGY COST IN THE MONTH
-  "hsp_id": 1 // HSP ID OF USER LOCALIZATION (use route to get the id /hsp/your-city-name) }
+  "hsp_id": 1 // UF ID OF USER LOCALIZATION (use route to get the id /hsp/your-city-name) }
 ```